spree/spree/guides/content/integration/message_basics.md

 ## Message Generation

-The Spree Integrator is responsible for processing and delivering [Messages](terminology#messages) based on a pre-configured set of business logic specific to a particular store.
-The Messages processed by the Integrator are generated in one of three possible ways.
+The Spree Commerce hub is responsible for processing and delivering [messages](terminology#messages) based on a pre-configured set of business logic specific to a particular store.
+The messages processed by the Integrator are generated in one of three possible ways.

 ### Polling